1. Urban Spine

 Anne Whiston Spirn, Time Saver Standards in Urban Design.

 Whiston Spirn’s analysis does not extend to include the presence of street trees.
-Strees will not be effective in blocking noise.
-They may provide psychological relief of screening the noise source, and enhance the experience of place.
-However, urban trees are potential contributors in dealing with some pollution issues.
-The leaf canopy will trap particulates which will fall to the ground in autum and be carted away by municipal cleaning crews.
+While street trees will not be effective in blocking noise, they provide psychological relief by screening the noise source, and enhance the experience of place.
+However, urban trees are positive contributors when looking at two pollution issues.
+The leaf canopy will trap particulates which will fall to the ground in autumn along with the leaves, then be carted away by municipal cleaning crews.
 Also, as part of photosynthesis, trees will consume carbon dioxides and release oxygen in daylight hours.
 We were unable to locate any data measuring the scale of this effect, typically referred to as the “carbon sink”.

 Pollution and noise are “point source” contaminants.
 If one wishes to reduce by half the amount of pollution or noise reaching a house fronting the street, then one must move the house times further away from the street.
 According to the Inverse-Square Law, in order to reduce the levels of pollution and noise by one quarter, one must move sixteen times further away from the street.

-In physics an inverse-square law is the physical law stating that a specified quantity or strength is inversely proportional to the square of the distance from the source.
+In physics an inverse-square law presents the specified quantity or strength as inversely proportional to the square of the distance from the source.
 The inverse-square law generally applies when some force, energy, or other conserved quantity is radiated outwardly from a point source.
 Since the surface area of a sphere (4πr 2) is proportional to the square of the radius, as the emitted radiation gets farther from the source, it spreads out over an area that is proportional to the square of the distance from the source.

 10. Residents Map High Volume Streets